What are Good Ideas products made of?

 Can I compost in the winter?

 Yes, however, your composting will be much slower.
 You can try to make it compost faster by keeping more sunlight on the composter (if available), keeping the unit in a heated area (such as a garage) or covering the composter with thick fabric such as a horse blanket.
-If your compost batch does not start up again in warmer weather, your aerobic bacteria may be all but dead and you'll need to start a new batch.
+If your compost batch does not start up again in warmer weather, you may need to start a new batch due to the aerobic bacteria having died off.

 What can I put in my composter?